soarsmu/CrossASRplus/README.md

 ### Folder Structure to Save Data

 CrossASR++ automatically save the audio files and their transcriptions (along with their execution times).

+## Real-world Examples

+We provide real examples for cross-referencing ASRs in folder [`examples`]().
+It provides clear instruction on how to create a real TTS, ASR, and Estimator and how to test a specific ASR.